Anshul-bill/car-value-predictor/README.md

-# 🚘 Car Value Predictor – AI-Powered Car Price Estimator
+# 🚘 Car Value Predictor

 **An AI-powered web application that predicts the resale value of a car based on specifications like brand, model, fuel type, kilometers driven, and manufacturing year — styled with a high-end Apple-like aesthetic.**